philipturner/ue5-nanite-macos/README.md

 - At least 143 GB (and counting) of free disk space.
 - Install [Homebrew](https://brew.sh).
 - Install Git.
 This can be accomplished using Homebrew: `brew install git`.
-- Install Xcode 13<sup>1</sup> from the Mac App Store.
 - Install Xcode 14 beta from [developer.apple.com](https://developer.apple.com/xcode/resources).
 Rename the app `Xcode-beta` and place it in `~/Applications`.
 - [Create](https://www.epicgames.com/id/register) an Epic Games account and [link](https://www.epicgames.com/help/en-US/epic-accounts-c5719348850459/connect-accounts-c5719351300507/how-do-i-link-my-unreal-engine-account-with-my-github-account-a5720369784347) it to your GitHub account.

 > <sup>1</sup>Xcode 14 should be released in September 2022.
-This information may become outdated soon.

-To repeat my steps and investigate bugs, you will switch between Xcode 13 and Xcode 14 beta often.
+When it is no longer in beta, Xcode from the Mac App Store will work.

 Perform the following in a new Terminal window, then close the window.

 ```
 >>> sudo xcode-select --switch ~/Applications/Xcode-beta.app
 (prompt to enter password)
 >>> swift --version
 (Swift 5.7 should appear in the output)
->>> sudo xcode-select --switch ~/Applications/Xcode.app
-(prompt to enter password)
->>> swift --version
-(Swift 5.6.1 should appear in the output)
 ```

 </details>